 • Financial risk can involve uncertainty in timing, amount, or both

+Insureds are exposed to financial risk: they do not know if/ when a loss can occur, nor its severity.
 Insurance can reduce this financial risk to the insured by specifying payment dates, or covering a portion of the loss.